 – Be very lean and mean about what matters most – to You and to the People around you (who will be affected by the decision).
 When you take too many facotrs into consideration, it makes the problem more complex than it really is.

-Originally published on Dec 2012
+Originally published in Dec 2012